 The Gro Drought Index (GDI) is the world’s first high resolution global agricultural drought index.
 It differs from traditional indices in that, beyond precipitation, it factors in several other ecology-driven indicators that closely track the sequence of events leading to drought, giving a more accurate evaluation of the impact of both drought intensity and duration on agriculture.
-GDI measures drought severity on a scale from “0” (no drought) to “5” (severe drought).
-The index is global, updates daily and measures down to 1 square kilometer.
-The underlying machine-learning-based model behind GDI uses a total of 46 features.
+GDI measures drought severity on a scale from “0” (no drought) to “5” (exceptional drought).
+The index is global, offering data on the continent, country, state, and district level and updates daily.

 Customers Use the Model to:

 - Monitor drought in key regions for early warning signs of how drought may impact crop production, supplies, prices, and farmer income